How to Become a Pathologist

 Steps to Becoming a Pathologist

 Considering a career as a pathologist?
-Below is the detailed path to becoming a pathologist.
+Below is the detailed path to becoming one.

 Step One: Obtain an Undergraduate Degree

-The first step to becoming a pathologist is an undergraduate degree from an accredited university.
+The first step is to obtain an undergraduate degree from an accredited university.
 This is a prerequisite for step three, which is going to medical school.
 Most medical schools have no preference over the undergraduate major you pursue but may ask you to have certain science prerequisites.

 Step Two: Write the MCAT